-Disease pressure was moderate to high in most of the European countries but regionally variable in 2016.
-Monitoring programmes were carried out throughout the wheat growing areas of Europe in 2016.
+Disease pressure was moderate in most of the European countries but regionally variable in 2017.

-The status at the end of the season 2016 is as follows:
+The status at the end of the season 2017 is as follows:

-In Belgium, Denmark, France, Germany, Ireland, Netherlands, Sweden, Poland and United Kingdom: widespread resistance over all these countries at high levels were detected.
+In Belgium, Czech Republic, France, Germany, Ireland, New Zealand (2016), Netherlands, Sweden, Switzerland, and United Kingdom: widespread resistance over all these countries at high levels were detected.

-Czech Republic, Hungary, Italy, Latvia and Northern Spain: populations were showing in average moderate levels of resistance with high variability.
+Croatia, Latvia, Italy, Lithuania, Poland and Western Ukraine: populations were showing in average moderate levels of resistance with high variability.

-Bulgaria, Romania, Russia, Slovakia, Southern Spain, Lithuania, Ukraine and Eastern Ukraine: sampling in 2016 showed no to low levels of resistance.
+Bulgaria, Romania, Russia, Slovakia, Spain, Tunisia (2016), and Eastern Ukraine: sampling in 2017 showed no to low levels of resistance.

-Additional information for other countries is given in the 2015 minutes.
+Additional information for other countries is given in the 2016 minutes.